How to Get That Outdoor Flavor From Your Indoor Grill

 Even with the best tools, the greatest indoor grill, and a mountain of smoky ingredients, you'll need to orchestrate everything for flavor perfection.
 That also happens to be quite easy and even a bit fun.

 Always warm your pan or grill before placing meats on a surface.
-If you're smoking with Cameron's Stovetop Smoker or you're smoking in the oven, place the wood chips in the bottom of the roasting pan, place your food on the rack, and cover with an oven-safe lid or a tight seal of foil.
-Set the smoker on the stovetop over medium heat or in the oven at 225°F to 275°F and allow it to smoke for the recommended time, and voila!
+If you're smoking with a stovetop smoker or you're smoking in the oven, place the wood chips in the bottom of the roasting pan, place your food on the rack, and cover with an oven-safe lid or a tight seal of foil.
+Set the smoker on the stovetop over medium heat or in the oven at 225 degrees F to 275 degrees F (110 degrees C to 135 degrees F) and allow it to smoke for the recommended time, and voila!
 Your meat or veggies are done, and they're even moister than when you grill them outdoors.

-The most important thing we'll tell you about grilling indoors, other than creating that smoky flavor through various means, is not to overcook and to heat your grill.
+The most important thing we'll tell you about grilling indoors, other than creating that smoky flavor through various means, is not to overcook the food and always to preheat your grill.
 Have you seen how hot the grill is when you're having Korean or Japanese barbecue?
 Always, always heat your surface before you start grilling, and then grill quickly and efficiently.
-For more on grilling indoors, follow our tips here.

 For veggies like poblano peppers, learn from the best abuelas and char them over an open flame on your stovetop (watch our video here).
 If you're using an open flame, like on your stovetop, always follow safety precautions, have a smoke detector, turn on your hood exhaust, and open all windows.